I’ve been a regular reader and subscriber of your blog for ages!

 If they come every week, that’s great, but if it’s easier to miss, then I just let them miss one without “losing” a lesson.
 My adults have always seemed to love and appreciate this format.

 Here’s the wording on my policy document.
 Feel free to use or change as needed.

 - Adult lessons are purchased six 30-minute lessons at a time.
 You will have a regularly scheduled weekly lesson but will have 8 weeks to use the 6 lessons giving you 2 weeks to miss without losing any lessons.
 Any lessons not used within 8 weeks will be forfeited.

 - If the teacher must cancel due to personal illness, family emergencies, or weather, students will be texted and will not lose the lesson.

 - The studio does not run on school closing schedules and will issue its own independent closings due to weather.

 In the past, I’ve used the same policy with adults as I do with students that if they cancel the day of their lesson then they will lose it, but I’ve found with adults, it works better to not count it against them if they cancel the day-of as long as they don’t miss more than two.

 Do what works best for you though!

-All that being said, I feel I should put a disclaimer that even though I offer this style of lesson “purchasing”, almost all of my adult lessons last for long periods of time.
+That said, I feel I should put a disclaimer that even though I offer this style of lesson “purchasing”, almost all of my adult lessons last for long periods.
 I’ve never felt this lesson format has caused me issues with retention nor with student reaching their goals and finding success.

 It’s rare I have someone do just 6, 12, or 18 weeks and be done.
-In the couple of instances I have, here were the scenarios:
+In the couple of instances I have, here are the scenarios: